j-caussade/event-manager/README.md

 - **Environment Variables**: The project uses environment variables to manage database configurations.
 These variables are defined in the `.env` file located at the root of the project directory.

 - **Database Connection**: The database connection is managed using MySQL2, a Node.js driver for MySQL.
 The connection setup can be found in the file `./src/utils/db.js`.
 This file contains the configuration and logic for connecting to the MySQL database.

+## Authentication

+The authentication system is designed to secure access to certain routes and ensure that only authorized users can perform specific actions.
+The system utilizes the following key components:

+- **Packages**: `bcrypt` for password hashing and `jsonwebtoken` for generating and verifying JSON Web Tokens (JWT).

+- **Services**: Authentication services handle the core logic of user registration, login, and token management.
+These services interact with the database to validate user credentials and manage sessions.

+- **Controllers**: Authentication controllers manage incoming requests related to user authentication, such as login and registration.
+They use services to process these requests and send appropriate responses.

+- **Routes**: Specific routes are defined for authentication purposes, including endpoints for user registration and login.
+These routes are linked to their respective controller functions.

+- **Middleware**: Authentication middleware is used to protect certain routes.
+It checks for valid JWT tokens in incoming requests and ensures that only authenticated and authorized users can access protected endpoints.